srl11/sriov-cni/README.md

 PF is used by host.
 Each VFs can be treated as a separate physical NIC and assigned to one container, and configured with separate MAC, VLAN and IP, etc.

 ## changes
-compare with Inter's sriov-cni, I made some changes.
+compare with Intel's sriov-cni, I made some changes.
 1. saving conf-file before the dpdk enabled.
 So if dpdk failed, this conf-file won't be deleted.
 2. I'm assuming that the conf-file(containID-If0name), which it's created in the dpdk-mod process, is used to help user to find which  PCI-address is being used.
 I found that the containID is the k8s_POD's containID, not the container we acctually used.
 It's hard for the container to distinguish which conf-file belongs to it.
 Default, different pods get different networkNameSpaces.
 So I add a dir which is named after the container's networkNamespace.
 As all the containers in the same pod share the same networkNameSpaces, they can eaily get their conf-file.
 save the conf-file as "CNIDir/networkNameSpace/containerID-If0name" instand of "CNIDir/containerID-If0name"